saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 <p><small>| BOOLEAN | <span className="sauceDBlue">Real Devices Only</span> |</small></p>

 Sets up the device pin code for the automated test session.
 Valid values are `true` and `false`.
-By defining this capability in your Appium test, we are setting up the device for you in a state your application need to be successfully launched.
+This capability sets your device in the state required for your application to launch successfully.

 :::important
 The `setupDeviceLock` capability helps to bypass the Security requirements from your applications, like pincode requirements for launching and app or invoking certain activities/features within your app.
 Example: https://developer.android.com/reference/android/app/KeyguardManager